-Mourners remember Daunte Wright as proud father who 'was loved by so many' as activists call for justice
+Mourners remember Daunte Wright as prince, proud father who 'was loved by so many' amid calls for justice

 Daunte Wright, 20, was shot by a police officer on April 11 in the small city of Brooklyn Center